-Your servicer can also give you information about different options.
+Your servicer can give you information about different options.
 But be aware that your servicer might not tell you about all the available forgiveness programs.
 For this reason, it pays to learn about your options before you call.
 Go to the Federal Student Aid website to get extensive information about each type of available program.

 Pitfalls to Avoid